notjishy/FlightRising-URL-Underline-Fix/README.md

 Recently the Flight Rising web game has made changes the default URL text formatting which has created some issues for many users.
 This extension aims to solve these issues until a more permanent, built-in, fix is implemented by the Flight Rising devs.
 I do not play Flight Rising, however this issue was brought to my attention by a friend of mine who does play the game and I figured I'd quickly muster up this third-party fix.
 I plan on keeping this updated as changes occur.

-Currently, this is only available for Chromium based web browsers, however I plan on adding support for FireFox based browsers soon.

 I am open to any and all feedback regarding this extension.
 If there is anything that would be beneficial to be added or changed do not hesitate to let me know, whether it be through an "issue" here on this repository or by personally reaching out to me via the information on my profile!

 <hr>